 Working After Graduation

-Here are a few of the categories of visa that are available:
+Here are a few of the categories of visas that are available:

 - This visa is the most common option available to international students after graduating.
 With a 485 visa, you are allowed to stay in Australia for 18 months to gain work experience only if you have just completed at least two years of study in Australia.